 - Access to files, data, auth is quick and easy.

 - The app state is serialized in a simple fashion.

 - In order to power the app with data, there is no requirement for server infrastructure required.

-- Due to presence of JSON storage there is no barrier between the data and objects.
+- Due to the presence of JSON storage, there is no barrier between the data and objects.

 - Finally, as we mentioned this almost the hundredth time, it has the most advanced real-time database.

-Lastly, we have seen in this article on how easy does Firebase use as BaaS makes in development of a feature or a product.
+Lastly, in this article, we have seen how easy does Firebase use as BaaS makes in the development of a feature or a product.
 And obviously, the name of Google does make developers confident to use it in day to day development.

 This is a guide to What is Firebase?
 Here we discuss the introduction to Firebase with respective applications, features and advantages.
 You may also have a look at the following articles to learn more –